Photonic Neural Networks

 Photonic neural networks use light instead of electrons to perform the matrix multiplications that dominate neural network inference.
 The physics is favorable: photons travel at the speed of light through waveguides, enabling sub-nanosecond latency for multiply-accumulate operations.
 They generate near-zero waste heat during computation (the energy cost shifts to light generation and detection, not the computation itself).
 And they naturally support parallelism — wavelength-division multiplexing allows multiple computations on different wavelengths simultaneously through the same physical hardware.

 The core computational primitive is the Mach-Zehnder interferometer (MZI) mesh, which implements unitary matrix transformations optically.
 Arrays of MZIs can decompose arbitrary weight matrices using SVD-based architectures.
 Microring resonator (MRR) arrays offer an alternative approach with smaller footprints and tunable resonance-based weighting.
+A third family — time-multiplexed crossbar architectures — avoids the reconfiguration problem that makes MZI meshes ill-suited for Transformer workloads and benchmarks competitively against the A100 and B200 in system-level analysis.

 The critical challenge is nonlinearity.
 Neural networks require nonlinear activation functions between layers, but photonics is inherently linear.
 Current solutions include optical-electrical-optical (O-E-O) conversion at each layer boundary (defeating much of the speed advantage), all-optical nonlinearities using saturable absorbers or phase-change materials (still immature), and hybrid architectures that perform linear operations optically and nonlinear operations electronically.